Skip to content

 Deletes the Sandbox.

-Gets the preview link for the sandbox at a specific port.
-If the port is not open, it will open it and return the link.
+Retrieves the preview link for the sandbox at the specified port.
+If the port is closed, it will be opened automatically.
+For private sandboxes, a token is included to grant access to the URL.

 getUserRootDir()